---

 - Periods

-Other special characters are converted to underscores.
+All other characters (including commas, emoji, backslashes, and spaces) are converted to underscores.

 **Notes**: